lbzepoqo/squadjs-squad-creation-blocker/README.md

 - Prevents squad creation at the end of a round.
 - Two modes of operation: broadcast mode and warning mode.
 - Configurable block duration.
+- Option to allow default squad names during the blocked period.
 - Provides feedback to players attempting to create squads during blocked periods.

 ## Installation